wikimedia/wvui/readme.md

 1. Execute `git checkout origin/master`.
 2. Execute `npm version prerelease --preid="next.$(TZ=utc date +%F-%H-%M)"`.
 This will create a new version commit on the detached `HEAD` like `v1.2.4-next.2020-07-09-20-40.0`.
-3. Execute `npm publish --tag next`.
+3. Execute `npm publish --access public --tag next`.
 This will push the commit

 The above steps create a dated version and tag.
 A timestamp is used to avoid conflicts as only one tag or version can ever exist.
 Additionally, the special NPM tags, `@latest` and `@next`, cannot